0x20F/paris/README.md

 ###### See [the Logger struct](https://docs.rs/paris/) for all methods and their macro equivalents

-### Macros
-With the macros feature enabled, you get access to macro equivalents of the logger functions.

-Advantages of using macros:
-* You don't have to instantiate the logger `Logger::new()`
-* Simple to write
-* Can format parameters like `print!` and `println!`

-Disadvantages of using macros:
-* Can't chain calls
-* Manual newlines and tabs with `\n` and `\t`
-* There's no loading animation for macros

-You get to decide whether you want to use macros or not.
-Every macro has the same functionality as its `Logger` equivalent.
-Colors and icon keys work just the same.
-###### See [the Logger struct](https://docs.rs/paris/) for all methods and their macro equivalents

 ### Chaining
 All methods can be chained together to build more intricate log/message combinations, in hopes of minimizing the chaos